-If you head towards the cathedral Domkyrkan, French bistro Ma Cuisine on Kyrkogatan 32 is well-located for a weekend lunch, and if you find your way to Västra Hamngatan 24 you'll find a small piece of New Orleans in the middle of Gothenburg, in the form of restaurant Bourbon Street.
+If you head towards the cathedral Domkyrkan, French bistro Ma Cuisine on Kyrkogatan 32 is well-located for a weekend lunch, and if you find your way to Västra Hamngatan 24.
+Kopps on Kungsgatan 40 serves food like pizza, burgers and pasta.
+And not only that, your dog is also welcome.

 The main boulevard Avenyn and the neighbouring streets